martin68/apt-smart/README.rst

 On the one hand the `apt-smart` package was developed based on quite a few years of experience in using apt-get_ on Debian_ and Ubuntu_ systems.
-On the other hand the Python package itself is relatively new: it was developed and published in Aug 2019.
+On the other hand the Python package itself is relatively new: it was developed and published in Sep 2019.
 As such:

 .. warning:: Until `apt-smart` has been rigorously tested I consider
              it a proof of concept (beta software) so if it corrupts your